Providing you with up-to-date factual information about endometriosis and possible treatments.

 This website has been designed by Christopher Graham with the support of EXPPECT Endometriosis clinic staff at NHS Lothian and the University of Edinburgh.

-EXPPECT in the news
+EXPPECT in the media

 In early October 2019, the BBC shared this video of endometriosis and its impact, which features EXPPECT's Professor Horne.